 Thanks to the NATRE funding and a match-funding partner, £3000 was available for use and the project was able to give pupils a day to remember.
-A high-quality venue was hired, top-level speakers brought in (including Trevor Cooling), local places of Christian and Muslim worship were visited, and a fantastic lunch served.
+A high-quality venue was hired, top-level speakers were brought in (including Trevor Cooling), local places of Christian and Muslim worship were visited, and a fantastic lunch was served.

 From inception, the intention was for the event to be a high-profile ‘springboard’ into an ongoing process of dialogue in and between the schools, and the RE Teacher’s Media Toolkit became an invaluable tool to meet this end.

 Christian reports how the ‘sample news release’ with every stage spelled out step by step, was very useful and is convinced that this was the reason the event was given extensive local press coverage.

 The ‘tips on conducting a radio interview’ were also helpful to him and his team when BBC Radio Lancashire arrived unannounced on the day to talk to a selection of staff and pupils, and although the coverage in the Press attracted some negative comments, there were so many more positive responses.